nickwang0808/movie-swipe/Design.md

 ### Micro Service for watching for matches

-a service that looks for any matches on the database, if found, then update the match pool which then inform user about the match
+a services that look though the liked movies in the groups and find duplicates, once found, inform all parties that liked the duplicates

 ### Database Design